LEAVE A LASTING LEGACY

 Gil was a conservationist, photographer, and lived a zero-waste type of lifestyle.
 His mother died when he was six and he lived in Germany in an orphanage during World War II.
 When he was nine, he took a ship across the Atlantic to the U.S. where he was reunited with his father.
 They moved near Portland, Oregon where Gil was raised.
 He became a guide on Mt.
 Hood and summited it more than 50 times.
 He and his wife, Vivian, spent a year in Alaska and wrote several books about the experience.
 They moved to Sisters, Oregon, in the 1960s, built an off-grid stone house, and Gil became a teacher.
 He also worked for the U.S. Forest Service and REI.
 He was known for his amazing cooking and lively sense of humor.

-In defending the American West through our legal advocacy, we will ensure Gil’s positive impact on our Earth continues to be felt for years to come.
+In defending the western U.S. through our legal advocacy, we will ensure Gil’s positive impact on our Earth continues to be felt for years to come.

 We appreciate and welcome gifts of all sizes.